sanju9645/sumo-insight-frontend/README.md

 # sumo-insight-frontend
 Turning raw API data into actionable intelligence.
 Visualizing intelligence — clean UI to explore and interact with API-driven insights.
+---

+## 📊 Sumo Insight – API Performance Monitoring Tool

+**Sumo Insight** is a web application developed for personal use to monitor and analyze the API performance of a high-traffic application I am currently working on.

+In addition to traditional metrics tracking, **Sumo Insight** can also be integrated with AI platforms like **OpenAI**, **DeepSeek**, or **Hugging Face**.
+This allows you to perform intelligent API behavior analysis, where **AI** can interpret log patterns and trigger email/call alerts automatically based on its assessment.

+---
 ### 🔗 Live Demo

 You can view a live demo of the application by visiting the link below.